Arab Republic of Egypt (Egypt)

 Terrorism-Related Offenses Not Resulting in Death.

-Under Article 26 of the Arms and Ammunition Law No. 394 of 1954, as amended by Law No. 165 of 1981, possessing or acquiring arms, ammunition or explosives for the inchoate purpose of disrupting the government, public security or peace, national unity, constitutional principles or the law is punishable by death.
+According to local experts, under Article 26 of the Arms and Ammunitions Law No. 394 of 1954[ , as amended by Law No. 165 of 1981, possessing or acquiring arms, ammunition or explosives for the inchoate purpose of disrupting the government, public security or peace, national unity, constitutional principles or the law is punishable by death.
+Similarly, Article 102(A) of the Penal Code, as amended by Law No. 21 of 2018, allows for the death penalty for anyone who obtains, possesses, imports, or manufactures firecrackers, explosive materials, or similar material with a terrorist purpose.

 Rape Not Resulting in Death.